WORK VISAS

 Outside Australia

-For people outside Australia aged 18 to 30 years of age, who are interested in a working holiday of up to 12 months in Australia.
+For people outside Australia aged 18 to 30 years old (or 35 years old for some countries), who are interested in a working holiday of up to 12 months in Australia.

 You must hold a valid passport from a country involved in the Working Holiday Program with Australia.